zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

-# Configuring the Caching Service for HA
+# Configuring the Caching Service for high availability

 Zowe can work in a high availability (HA) configuration where multiple instances of the Zowe launcher are started, either on the same LPAR, or different LPARs connected through sysplex distributor.
 If you are only running a single Zowe instance on a single LPAR you do not need to create a caching service so you may skip this step.